sevmorris/debian-post-install-tasks/README.md

   <summary>Configure Key-based SSH Authentication</summary>

 ```
-# Do on the local machine, but skip if you already have a key pair:
+# Generate keys on the local machine (skip if you already have a key pair):
 ssh-keygen -t rsa

 # Copy contents of public key file to remote authorized_keys file, changing {user} & {ip} as needed: